-The popularity of cold exposure has increased over the last few years.
+The popularity of cold exposure has increased since 2017 in continental Europe, US & Australia through the work of Wim Hof.
 Whether it is through cryotherapy or cold water immersion more and more people practice and hashtag: #coldexposure.
-In this article I will cover the benefits of cold exposure for those of us living a modern lifestyle.
+Cold therapy has its roots back in South East Asian yogic traditions and Eastern European-Scandinavian cultures.
+In this article, I will cover 3 benefits, training with cold offers to those of us living a modern lifestyle.

 How old is cold therapy?

-The moment you ask this question you realise that cold exposure has been accompanying humans from the very start.
-As temperatures in nature constantly fluctuate, humans have been exposed to cold voluntarily or not for a long time.
+The moment you ask this question you realize that cold has been accompanying humans from the very start of our existence.
+As temperatures in nature constantly fluctuate, humans have been exposed to cold: voluntarily or not for a long time.

 1. Cold exposure improves Circulation & Cardiovascular Function

 Think of cold exposure as a workout for the circulatory system.

 Most people think of cardio when it comes to improving their cardiovascular function.
 Cold exposure though offers a unique way to strengthen one’s cardiovascular system (CVS).